brain-bzh/efficient-deep-learning/README.md

 1. Explain your strategy to explore the complexity / accuracy tradeoff.
 We will judge whether you understood the goal, and whether the proposed strategy follows a rigourous approach.
 2. The clarity of your exposition and quality of your support (slides)

-Importantly : We will NOT judge you based on accuracy scores, as long as you have baselines (non optimized) that are not too far from the usual accuracy for the considered dataset.

 General References
 --